Demon in the Variant: Statistical Analysis of DNNs for Robust Backdoor Contamination Detection: Statistical Contamination Analyzer

 \section{Statistical Contamination Analyzer}

-\ignore{ Last section illustrated that current defenses have assumed the partition of trigger and identity features directly or implicitly, however, this assumption is weak and broken by TaCT, and therefore failed to raise the bar to the backdoor attacks.
-A more solid stone is needed for robust defenses. }

-In the presence of source-specific backdoors, which can be easily injected through TaCT, the representations of individual attack samples (trigger-carrying images) become almost indistinguishable from those of normal images, rendering existing detection techniques less effective.
-So to detect the backdoors, we have to go beyond individual instances and look at the \textit{distribution} of the representations for the target class that a data-contamination attack subtly alters.
-To this end, we present in this section a new technique called \textit{Statistical Contamination Analyzer} (SCAn) to capture such an anomaly and further demonstrate that the new approach is not only effective but also robust to black-box attacks.
+In the presence of source-specific backdoors, which can be easily injected through TaCT, the representations of attack images (trigger-carrying images) become almost indistinguishable from those of normal images, rendering those existing detection techniques being less effective.
+So to detect the backdoors, we have to go beyond a single class and look at the \textit{distribution} of the representations across all the classes that a data-contamination attack is hard to alter.
+To this end, we present in this section a new technique called \textit{Statistical Contamination Analyzer} (SCAn) to capture such an anomaly caused by adversaries and further demonstrate that the new approach is not only effective against TaCT but also robust to other black-box attacks.